-This course introduces computer programming algorithms and the structure of programs.
-Students design, implement, document, and test applications using Java object-oriented programming language.
-The basic syntax and application of additional programming languages such as C++ and JavaScript, is also discussed.
-(This course is required for those students who wish to complete the STEM Program.)
+This course provides an introduction to computer programming algorithms and the structure of programs.
+Students will design, implement, document, and test applications using the Python programming language.
+The basic syntax and application of additional programming languages may also be discussed.
+Students investigate internal hardware components of desktops, laptops, tablets, and other devices.
+This course is required for those students who wish to complete the STEM program.
+PREREQUISITE: Completion of Engineering Design and Analysis (528) and Honors Algebra 2 (431 with a B; See page 4 for other prerequisites